Albert Adam - pdf. portfolio 2012Albert, Ádám: The Bauxite Crisis, installation, 2014-------------------------------------------------

 -------------------------------------------------

-Albert, Ádám: Never take a trip alone
+Albert, Ádám: Never take a trip alone, installation, 2011

 This is a four part installation, consisting of two peep-shows, based on the technique of its 17th-century predecessor, two etchings, two 3D video simulations and two coloured drawings.
 The peep-shows depict two study rooms of two influential cultural figures of German history, Goethe and Alexander von Humboldt whereby it reflects on a wide scale of cultural-intellectual transmission throuh time placing them into an imaginary sphere of aesthetics.